-According to the Hungarian Health Act,665 beneficiaries of international protection fall under the same category as Hungarian nationals.
+According to the Hungarian Health Act, beneficiaries of international protection fall under the same category as Hungarian nationals.
 However, for the first 6 months after granting of status, they are entitled to health services under the same conditions as asylum seekers.
 Therefore, the asylum authority funds the health care expenses of the beneficiaries for 6 months, if they are in need and cannot establish other health insurance format.
 However, as per the Menedék Association's experience, in practice this is not always accepted by the health care service providers.
-Menedék Association points out that the fact that beneficiaries of international protection cannot obtain their social security cards within 6 months after receiving their statuses still posed a difficulty in accessing health care services as provided.666 The Evangelical Lutheran Church reported such difficulties in 2020 in case of a mother obtaining international protection.
+Menedék Association points out that the fact that beneficiaries of international protection cannot obtain their social security cards within 6 months after receiving their statuses still posed a difficulty in accessing health care services as provided.
+The Evangelical Lutheran Church (Diakonia) also reported of such difficulties occurring in 2023.

 Since 2018 the card (unlike earlier) is delivered by post which makes it longer than receiving it in person and thus extends the duration of the procedure and delays the start of the employment.
 As per the Evangelical Lutheran Church, since the issuance of the health insurance card lasts so long, it is not requested immediately upon the granting of the status in Vámosszabadi, but only after the person establishes their domicile out of the reception facility.
-The possibility to obtain the health insurance card is further hindered by the difficulties arising with regard to the issuance of the identification and address card (see section above on Residence permit), as without those the application for the health insurance card cannot be initiated.
-The Evangelical Lutheran Church is aware of one person with international protection who requested a health insurance card in June 2020, three months after the recognition of his status, and finally received his card only in November 2021.
+The possibility to obtain the health insurance card is further hindered by the difficulties arising with regard to the issuance of the identification and address card (see section above on Residence permit), as without those the application for the health insurance